jreisinger/docs/data/notes/go/concurrency.md

 go f()  // create a new goroutine that calls f(); don't wait
 ```

-A goroutine is stopped by returning from `main` or by exiting the program.
+* a goroutine is stopped by returning from `main` or by exiting the program.

-# Channels

-A *channel* is a way for gouroutines to communicate with each other and *synchronize* their execution.
+Channels - a way for gouroutines to

+* communicate with each other
+* synchronize their execution.

-# Select
+Select

 * `select` statement is like a switch but for channels (i.e. it's not for expressions but for communications)
 * first all channels are evaluated
 * blocks until one communication can proceed, which then does
 * if multiple can proceed, select chooses pseudo-randomly
 * the default case, if present, executes immediately if no channel is ready

+Example

 ```go
 // select.go